christopherseaman/datasci_217/07/index.md

   ```python
   df = pd.read_csv('hospital_admissions.csv')
   ```
-  - *Because data isn't going to read itself—time to bring it into the game!*
 - **Inspecting Data**:
   ```python
   print(df.head())
   ```
-  - *Always good to peek under the hood before hitting the road!*
 - **Creating the Plot**:
   ```python
   df.plot(x='Year', y='Admissions', kind='line', marker='o', title='Yearly Hospital Admissions')
   ```
-  - *One line of code to plot—all the cool kids are doing it!*
 - **Adding Labels**:
   - Sets x and y-axis labels.
 - **Displaying the Plot**: